BRobinson404/MyFlix-API/README.md

 ## Introduction

-Welcome to the Movie API, a RESTful API for managing movies and user accounts.
+Welcome to the myFlix API, a RESTful API for managing movies and user accounts.
 This API allows you to perform various operations related to movies and user profiles.

 ## Authentication